How can I use The StraighterLine College Savings Calculator to determine my true cost of college?

 Next, subtract the total assistance from the cost of tuition, room and board at the college or university to which you're applying.
 This will tell you how much it will cost you to attend that school.
 (Remember, though, that there are other forms of aid, such as state assistance, scholarships, etc. that may also help you pay for college that are not included here.)

 I don't know where I want to go to college yet.
 Are there average costs I can use?

 Yes.
 The College Board estimates the costs for colleges and universities each year, although because room and board fees can vary significantly, they do not include those fees in the estimate.
-For the school year 2010-2011, the estimated average costs for tuition and fees are:
+For the most current school year, the estimated average costs for tuition and fees are: